-20.24 The BBC then returned to this story on 20 September 2005 to report that:
+20.17 The BBC reported on 20 September 2005 that:

 "Hundreds of Ethiopian Jews have gone on hunger strike to protest against a delay in their relocation to Israel.
 Frustrated by an eight-year-long wait, the community has resolved not to eat until the planned move gets under way.
 The Falasha Mura, or Beta-Israel as they prefer to be called, are an ancient and isolated group living in the Ethiopian highlands.
 Although some were forcibly converted to Christianity, they trace their roots to the biblical King Solomon....Members of the Falasha Mura community - many wearing Jewish skullcaps - began the hunger strike in their camp in the capital, Addis Ababa, on Tuesday morning.
 They are protesting against their 'long wait' to return to the Promised Land.
 Israeli officials say they will all be allowed to travel by the end of 2007."
 [7q]